vwood/vwood.github.com/_posts/2012-5-21-emacs-compile-on-save.md

     (mode-compile)))
 ~~~

 Now we can use mode-compile-quiet as an alternative to mode-compile.
-I prefer not having to explicitly call M-x commands repeatedly, and so I could give it a keybinding.
-However, I really want it to compile whenever I've made an edit so perhaps there is a hook[^1] that happens after changes like `after-change-functions` that can be set per buffer.
+I prefer not to explicitly call M-x commands and so I would normally give it a keybinding.
+However, what I really want is for it to compile whenever I've made an edit so perhaps there is a hook[^1] that happens after changes like `after-change-functions` that can be set per buffer.

 What I ended up doing though, is compiling after saving.
-This has the benefit of not requiring I save to a temporary file, and I save habitually anyway.
+This means the file is already saved and I don't have to save to a temporary file, and I save habitually anyway.
 So `after-save-hook` it is.
-We should also allow removal, so the keybinding will toggle the setting and also message us so we know which way it has been set.
+We should toggle the setting so it can be turned off.
+It's important to also send a message to show the current setting.

 ~~~
 ;; C-c C-% will set a buffer local hook to use mode-compile after saving